gemivnet/IRL2FA/README.md

 ## License

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 You are free to:

-- Share and adapt the material
+Share the material in its original form
-- Build your own units for personal use
+Build your own units for personal use

 Under the following terms:

-- Attribution must be given to the original creator
+Attribution must be given to the original creator
-- No commercial use permitted
+No commercial use permitted
+No derivatives or adaptations allowed
-- No selling of kits or assembled units
+No selling of kits or assembled units

 ## Contributing